-The international outbreaks reinforce the importance of farm biosecurity and in particular, never feeding swill to pigs.
-Swill is food (or food scraps) that contains animal matter (e.g. meat, eggs, meat products or illegally imported dairy products) or vegetable waste that has been contaminated by animal matter.
+The international outbreaks reinforce the importance of farm biosecurity and in particular, never feeding prohibited feed for pigs and poultry (swill) to pigs.
+Swill is food (or food scraps) that contain animal matter (e.g. meat, eggs, meat products or illegally imported dairy products) or vegetable waste that has been contaminated by animal matter.

 A virus of the Asfarviridae family.

-The course of this disease is from 1-7 days.
-In less acute forms of the disease, symptoms can last up to 3-4 weeks.
+The course of the acute form of the disease is from 1–7 days.
+In less acute forms, clinical signs can last 3–4 weeks.

 - Pigs – domestic and feral